TomaszSkrzyp/checkers/README.md

  ./checkers
 ```

- **IF USING VISUAL STUDIO:**
+ IF USING VISUAL STUDIO:

-Open the .sln File
+-Open the .sln File
-Double-click on the Checkers.sln file.
+-Double-click on the Checkers.sln file.
-Set the Entry Point
+-Set the Entry Point
      Make sure main.cpp is set as the Startup File (Right-click → Set as Startup Item).
-Click on the "Build Solution" (Shortcut: Ctrl + Shift + B).
+-Click on the "Build Solution" (Shortcut: Ctrl + Shift + B).

 **Game Setup**